gioconte/cs524/Goal_Hyp_Test.md

 ##Hypothesis
 1. Using different levels of transparency to highlight different weights is the right dimension and it is better than other techniques (width, colors).
 2. The technique "Edges on demand" associated with different filters (according to the weight and the most weighted n edges) is better than visualize all the connections.
-3. 3D rendering and virtual reality are the techniques that can better represent the intrinsic geometry of the brain.
+3. 3D rendering and virtual reality are the techniques that can better represent the intrinsic geometry of the brain rather than circle view or 2D node-link diagram.
 4. Filtering by number of hops and maximum distance the shortest path tree is effective.
 5.
 6.